ZhaoDQQQQ/Landmark-Based-Adaptive-Graph-Convolutional-Network/README.md

 ## Data:
 As show in file **data process**
-* xxx:used to process CK+ dataset.
+* xxx:  used to process CK+ dataset.
-* yyy:used to process Oulu-CASIA dataset.
+* yyy:  used to process Oulu-CASIA dataset.

 ## How to train:
 As show in file **tools**
-* my_train_10_fold.py:used to train the single-stream model.
+* my_train_10_fold.py:  used to train the single-stream model.
-* my_train_multiflow.py:used to train the multi-stream model.
+* my_train_multiflow.py:  used to train the multi-stream model.
-* test.py:used to test the given model.
+* test.py:  used to test the given model.

 ## NOTE：
 * to do